Creating/Editing an Article Help

 This help file provides instructions on how to create or edit an article on the USPS website.
 To create or edit an article you need to login to the back-end of the website.
 To access the back-end, go to https://www.usps.org/administrator.
 Login with the same Username and Password you were given for the backend of the website, not the one you use for the front end of the website.
 Access Controls set by the Site Administrators determine what you have access to on the back-end.

 You open the Article Manger by selecting Content > Article Manger from the either the top menu or side menu of the Control Panel.

-(If you are not authorized to do batch processing, you will only see the New button but most of the other actions can be performed on individual articles from the list of articles.)
+The buttons you see in the Article Manager Toobar may vary (If you are not authorized to do batch processing, you will only see the New button but most of the other button actions can be performed on individual articles from the list of articles.)

 Select New to create a new article.
 The default text editor, JCE, will then be displayed.
 (See Help > JCE Editor)

 The three icons in the Status column on the left of title indicate what the articles status is and allow you to change it.

 Clicking on the first two icons will toggle Published/Unpublished and Featured/Not Featured respectively.
 These options can also be set in the Content tab of the Article Editor.

 The third icon opens a drop down box that lets you change the article's status to Archive or Trash.
 Selecting either one of these options will remove it from the default list of Published/Unpublished articles.
 To remove an article from Archive status, go to the Select Status search box described above and select Archive.
 A list of achieved articles will be displayed.
 The third Icon in the Status column will now allow you to Unarchive or Trash the article.
 If you select Trash in the Select Status search box, the third icon in the status column will allow you to Archive or Publish the article.